 The Declaration of Trust contains "conflict of interest" provisions similar to those applicable to corporations under Section 120 of the Canada Business Corporations Act, which serve to protect unitholders without creating undue limitations on the REIT.
-Given that the REIT's Trustees and officers will be engaged in a wide range of real estate and other business activities, the Declaration of Trust requires each of the REIT's Trustees and officers to disclose to the REIT if he or she is a party to a material contract or transaction or proposed material contract or transaction with the REIT or the fact that such person is a director or officer of or otherwise has a material interest in any person who is a party to a material contract or transaction or proposed material contract or transaction with the REIT.
-The Board of Trustees has also adopted a written code of conduct that applies to all of the REIT's Trustees, officers and employees and addresses conflicts of interests, among other fair dealing, compliance and ethical obligations of such persons.
+Given that the REIT's Trustees and officers will be engaged in a wide range of real estate and other business activities, the Declaration of Trust requires each of the REIT's Trustees and officers to disclose to the REIT if he or she is a party to a material contract or transaction or proposed material contract or transaction with the REIT or the fact that such person is a director or officer of or otherwise has a material interest in any person who is a party to a material contract or transaction or proposed material a written code of conduct that applies to all of the REIT's Trustees, officers and employees and addresses conflicts of interests, among other fair dealing, compliance and ethical obligations of such persons.